Advanced Dog Behavior Solutions

 - Master’s degree in education and a certified New York State public school teacher

 - Utilizes positive reinforcement and science-based techniques, not force and intimidation

 Dr. Wan has worked with dogs for more than a decade.
 In addition to training family pets and advising owners, she has worked with shelter dogs, therapy dogs, and “difficult dogs.”

 - Has assisted dog owners in Connecticut and New York with a variety of dog behavior and training issues

 - Conducts in-home dog training and behavior consultations, as well as puppy kindergarten classes

-- Volunteered in a New York City shelter for six years, training dogs and answering adopters’ behavioral questions
+- Volunteered at the ASPCA shelter in New York City for six years and currently volunteers at Ridgefield Operation for Animal Rescue, assisting with behavior modification and answering adopters’ behavioral questions

 - Has been quoted in articles on dog training and behavior in Patch, Daily Voice, and Healthy Life CT and featured on News 12 Connecticut’s Pet Talk